braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/direct_mail/optilyz.md

 ![optilyz_compose][5]

-### Step 3: Define Request Headers and HTTP Method
+### Step 3: define request headers and http method

 optilyz also requires an HTTP Header for authorization and an HTTP method.
 In the __Settings__ tab of the webhook editor, create a key-value pair and replace the `OPTILYZ_API_KEY` with your optilyz API key.